It Hasn’t Worked

 Left, right and center — every one agrees that America needs jobs.
 (Or at least everyone says they agree.)
 Aside from their desire to kill off a stimulus that created more jobs in less than two years than Bush and the Republicans did in eight, the most specific plan Republicans have offered is John Boehner’s two-step job creation plan: lock in the Bush tax cuts and go back to the 2008 budget.

-Never mind that "You can’t sell people what they don’t want," people actually don’t want what the GOP is selling.
+Fresh thinking?
+That’s not what the GOP is selling.
+And despite Kathleen Parker’s smarmy post-election advice to Democrats that "You can’t sell people what they don’t want," people actually don’t want what the GOP is selling.
 And they didn’t punish Democrats for not selling it to them.
 Republicans are selling what they sold us before.
 It hasn’t worked.
 Ever.
 People want what they were sold, and what they enthusiastically voted for in 2008.
 They punished the Democrats for falling short on delivery, not by voting for Republicans, but by staying home and not voting at all.

 Americans want job creation now, not "cut-taxes-and-hope-for-the-best."
 They want an economy that works for all, and not just the top 1%.
 They want to know they will have access to health care if they need it.
 They want social security in their old age.
 R